 Schools play a significant role in supporting the wellbeing and mental health of their students.
 As our communities continue to experience the impact of the COVID-19 pandemic, supporting students' wellbeing and mental health is critical.
-To ensure schools are well-placed to support all students, the Queensland Government has made a $100 million investment over 3 years in a Student Wellbeing Package to:
+To ensure schools are well-placed to support all students, the Queensland Government has made a $106.7 million investment over 3 years in a Student Wellbeing Package which is:

-- increase the wellbeing workforce to provide access to mental health and wellbeing support for every Queensland primary and secondary state school student; and
+- increasing the wellbeing workforce to provide access to mental health and wellbeing support for every Queensland primary and secondary state school student

-- pilot a program placing General Practitioners in 50 state schools with secondary students 1 day per week.
+- piloting a program placing General Practitioners in 50 state schools with secondary students 1 day per week.

 Department staff can access additional information on OnePortal.